HFpostdoc/esawksp2018/README.md

 Summary sentence (appears in print program only; 50 word max.)

-Do you write analytical code but struggle to share it with others?
+Do you write analytical code but struggle to share or re-use it?
 You're not alone.
-A recent survey of 1500+ scientists reported a reproducibility crisis with 80% citing inadequate code transparency.
-We'll discuss these issues and introduce two packages, **cleanR** and **encapsulator**, designed to help scientists write and share code.
+A recent survey of 1500+ scientists reported a reproducibility crisis, 80% citing inadequate code.
+We'll discuss these issues and introduce two packages, <b>cleanR</b> and
+<b>encapsulator</b>, that help scientists write better code.

 A lead organizer (Required; name, institution, and email).